Video game development: Level designer

 A level designer is a person who creates levels, challenges or missions for video games using a specific set of programs.
 These programs may be commonly available commercial 3D or 2D design programs, or specially designed and tailored level editors made for a specific game.

 Level designers work with both incomplete and complete versions of the game.
 Game programmers usually produce level editors and design tools for the designers to use.
 This eliminates the need for designers to access or modify game code.
 Level editors may involve custom high-level scripting languages for interactive environments or AIs.
-As opposed to the level editing tools sometimes available to the community, level designers often work with placeholders and prototypes aiming for consistency and clear layout before required artwork is completed.
+As opposed to the level editing tools sometimes available to the community, level designers often work with placeholders and prototypes aiming for consistency and clear layout before the required artwork is completed.

 Sound engineer

 Sound engineers are technical professionals responsible for sound effects and sound positioning.
-They are sometimes involved in creating haptic feedback, as was the case with the Returnal game sound team at PlayStation Studios Creative Arts' in London.
+They are sometimes involved in creating haptic feedback, as was the case with the Returnal game sound team at PlayStation Studios Creative Arts in London.

 They sometimes oversee voice acting and other sound asset creation.
 Composers who create a game's musical score also comprise a game's sound team, though often this work is outsourced.

 Tester

 The quality assurance is carried out by game testers.
 A game tester analyzes video games to document software defects as part of a quality control.
-Testing is a highly technical field requiring computing expertise, and analytic competence.
+Testing is a highly technical field requiring computing expertise and analytic competence.

-The testers ensure that the game falls within the proposed design: it both works and is entertaining.This involves testing of all features, compatibility, localization, etc. Although, necessary throughout the whole development process, testing is expensive and is often actively utilized only towards the completion of the project.
+The testers ensure that the game falls within the proposed design: it both works and is entertaining.
+This involves testing of all features, compatibility, localization, etc. Although necessary throughout the whole development process, testing is expensive and is often actively utilized only towards the completion of the project.